KPTV: Sale to Gray Television

 On May 3, 2021, Gray Television announced its intent to purchase the Meredith Local Media division for $2.7 billion.
 The sale was completed on December 1.
 As a result, KPTV and KPDX became Gray's first stations on the West Coast of the contiguous United States.

 Programming

 KPTV clears most of Fox's programming schedule (nightly prime time, Saturday late night, and Fox Sports programming, along with the political talk show Fox News Sunday)—however it preempts the network's Saturday morning educational programming block, Xploration Station, which instead airs on KPDX.
 Much like the stations that were affected by the Fox/New World affiliation switches of 1994, KPTV chose not to air Fox's children's programming (4Kids TV; formerly Fox Kids) after the 2002 affiliation switch to Fox; instead airing children's programs acquired via syndication on weekend mornings (it was derived from a concept by New World Communications when it converted many of the network's affiliates to Fox), the lineup remained on KPDX until 4Kids TV was discontinued by Fox (due to a dispute between the network and the block's lessee 4Kids Entertainment) in December 2008.
-Syndicated programming seen on KPTV includes Family Feud, The King of Queens, Judge Judy, Access Hollywood, and 2 Broke Girls.

-Sports programming

-KPTV is the over-the-air home of Major League Soccer's Portland Timbers, sharing matches with sister station KPDX and Root Sports Northwest.